When My Doctor Doesn’t Listen …

 Lately, I’ve been exhausted.
-The kind of exhausted that makes the word exhausted seem paltry.
-The kind of exhausted I thought was normal my entire childhood living with JRA, because when I said I was tired, the people around me thought I was tired, not TIRED, so tired that air was hard to walk through.
+The kind of exhaustion that makes the word exhausted seem paltry.
+The kind of exhaustion I thought was normal my entire childhood living with JRA because, when I said I was tired, the people around me thought I was tired, not TIRED.
+So tired that air was hard to walk through.
 “Kathryn, how are you?”
 I’d hear.
-“Tired,” I’d say, and then I’d eat dinner, finish my homework, and gladly jump into bed the second I was able, hoping my brothers didn’t turn on the hall light when they came up to bed.
+“Tired,” I’d say.
+And then I’d eat dinner, finish my homework, and gladly jump into bed the second I was able, hoping my brothers didn’t turn on the hall light when they came up to bed.

 Used to not being understood

-This is more of a rhetorical question, and one that will always have a myriad of answers, because people are complex, and doctors are people.
+This is more of a rhetorical question, and one that will always have a myriad of answers because people are complex, and doctors are people.
 They want to succeed, and they want us to do well while in their care.
-Every time I mention my side-effects I’m telling my doctor that she is failing at doing her job and that can’t feel good.
-The problem is, I feel worse than not good, and her misjudgment is hurting me to the point that I have to be the one to call it, I have to speak up and say, “That was my last infusion.”
+Every time I mention my side effects, I’m telling my doctor that she is failing at doing her job and that can’t feel good.
+The problem is that I feel worse than not good, and her misjudgment is hurting me to the point that I have to be the one to call it.
+I have to speak up and say, “That was my last infusion.”

 So, once again, I’m finding myself at an impasse with a doctor and I’m deciding how to handle it.
 In the past, I’ve asked my doctor what he would do if I was his sister, I’ve stated my case, and I’ve pleaded.
 Because I let my doctor make the final decision, I’ve suffered in silence for longer than I should.
 This time, I’ve decided to take the direct approach, and say, “That was my last infusion.”